dsb-norge/vue-keycloak-js/README.md

 ### Localhost !== 127.0.0.1

-Note that if you run keycloak on your own machine its important to be consistent with the settings for it's address.
+Note that if you run keycloak on your own machine it is important to be consistent with the settings for its address.
 Cookies created from 127.0.0.1 will not be sent to "localhost" and vice versa.